DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

             Authorization: Bearer <YOUR_ACCESS_TOKEN>

     + Attributes
-        + userSuppliedId (string, required) - Unique idempotency ID for the request.
+        + userSuppliedId (string, required) - Endpoint-unique idempotency ID provided by the client.
-        + currency (string, required) - The 3 character ISO-4217 currency.
+        + currency (string, required) - The three-character ISO-4217 currency.
         + programId (string, required) - The unique id of the Promotion Program.
 Note the Program's `ValueStoreType` must be of type `ATTACHED`.
         + expires (string, optional) - Defaults to lifespan set by program.
         + startDate (string, optional) - The date for which the ValueStore will become useable.